moblig/Trickest/README.md

 # Trickest
 Custom Trickest Workflows

-Simply copy the JSON and paste it in the Workflow Builder UI
+Simply copy the JSON and paste it into the Workflow Builder UI